How to Integrate the Teachings

 It seems that voidness is explained in two ways, one way, like yours, can help us to live better, so to consider the impermanence of things will help to perceive things in a more adequate way.
 And the other way, like Nagarjuna’s, is that things don’t exist.

-If we look more carefully at what Nagarjuna says, it’s not that there is no such thing as impermanence, or change from moment to moment.
-The point is, how do we understand this?
+If we look more carefully at what Nagarjuna says, it’s not that he says there is no such thing as impermanence or moment-to-moment change.
+The point is, how do we understand what is changing?
 Is there something sitting there, established by itself, which is changing from moment to moment, or what is going on?
 Is there some substratum that remains from moment to moment?
 Is it like a piece of luggage moving on a conveyor belt, that, sure, changes position from moment to moment, but still it’s the same piece of luggage?

-It may be true that things change from moment to moment, but that’s very difficult to realize, to see, maybe too difficult.
+It may be true that things change from moment to moment, but that’s very difficult to realize, to see, and maybe too difficult.
 Wouldn’t it be more helpful to consider things as changing according to a human rhythm?
-For example, believing that our relationship is completely static is one extreme and that is wrong; but on the other side, it’s very difficult to consider it as changing from moment to moment.
+For example, believing that our relationship is completely static is one extreme and that is wrong; however, on the other side, it’s very difficult to consider it as changing from moment to moment.
 As a “middle way,” couldn’t we correctly consider it as changing according to a human rhythm?

 As we get rid of our projections, we can see more and more clearly, how things really are.
 I wonder, how are they really?

 What’s left is something that will last for a certain period of time.
-A relationship will last for a certain period of time, “I understand that our relationship, when we get married,” or “when my children go away to college,” or something like that, “it’s going to change.”
-Once we can recognize that, “OK, it’s going to go through this larger change,” then what’s left is that, “Well, there is a temporary period of time.”
-Then we start to deal with what’s left, “Well, what’s my misunderstanding about that?” and get rid of that.
+A marriage starts with the vow, “till death do us part.”
+So even a marriage relationship will last only for a certain period of time.
+Then we might be able to understand that our relationship will change from before we have children to after we have them.
+Once we can recognize that our relationship will go through these larger changes, then what’s left is shorter phases of our relationship.
+Then, we start to deal with them and get rid of any misunderstandings we might have. “

-If from the very beginning, we go to the most subtle understanding, and don’t go through these stages, then, in almost all cases… maybe there will be one exception in a billion… but in almost all cases, you just won’t understand and it will seem trivial.
+If from the very beginning, we go to the most subtle understanding and don’t go through these stages, then, in almost all cases – maybe there will be one exception in a billion – but in almost all cases, we just won’t understand, and the subtlest explanation will seem trivial.
 I’ll give an example.
-One reads in certain texts, let’s say in Kagyu texts, where they talk about, “Where is your mind; what color is your mind?
-Your mind isn’t green, it isn’t yellow.
+We read in certain texts, let’s say in Kagyu texts, analyzing, “Where is your mind; what color is your mind?
+Your mind isn’t green, and it isn’t yellow.
 Is your mind up your nose?
 Is your mind in your armpit?”
-So then, OK, you can’t find your mind, and it doesn’t have a color, and then, at the end of that, you say, “So what?
-Of course the mind isn’t up my nose, and it isn’t green, or blue.
+Then, OK, we can’t find our mind, and it doesn’t have a color, and then, at the end of that, we say, “So what?
+Of course, the mind isn’t up my nose, and it isn’t green or yellow.
 So what?”
-It doesn’t make any difference, it doesn’t help us.
-But these questions are very profound, if they are asked at the end of a very long, gradual process of analysis.
-Then you see what’s the point that they’re getting at.
-You can’t start with the final point, because, as I said, it comes out sounding, “So what?”
+It doesn’t make any difference; it doesn’t help us.

+However, these questions are very profound if they are asked at the end of a very long, gradual process of analysis.
+Then, we see what’s the point that they’re getting at.
+We can’t start with the final point because, as I said, it comes out sounding, “So what?”
 So, how is it really?
 There are many, many different levels of answers to that.